This article will provide you understandings, practices and exercises to build your own self esteem or help others with low self esteem.

 In other words, low self esteem might have been passed down to you through generations in your lineage.

 Please do not let this be discouraging to you.
-The good news is that you have the choice and power to transmute shame into self-love and beliefs of unworthiness into worthiness.
+The good news is that you have the choice and power to transmute shame into self-love unworthiness into worthiness.

 Past lifetimes traumas